LeratClarisse/flutter-skeleton/assets/playstore/Privacy_Policy.md

-## OPJ Expert: Privacy policy
+## Privacy policy

-This policy concerns the OPJ Expert app for Android.
+This policy concerns the #APPNAME# app for Android.

 This is an open source Android app developed by Clarisse Pivasset-Lerat, the source code is available on [GitHub](https://github.com/LeratClarisse/opj_app) under the BSD-3-Clause license.